Video

 What’d we learn

-• A component can let its parent know that an event has happened with $emit
+- A component can let its parent know that an event has happened with

-• A component can use an event handler with the v-on directive ( @ for short) to listen for an event emission, which can trigger a method on the parent
+v-ondirective (@for short) to listen for an event emission, which can trigger a method on the parent - A component can

 Learn by doing